ravi-kumar7/documentation/docs/middleware/android-sdk.md

 4. Loan offer and agreement

 ### Onboarding module
 Onboarding user is the first and the most critical of the SDK.
-FinBox does onboarding based on OTP phone verification and the Device Connect is initialized while onboarding to get an eligibility criteria of the user.
+FinBox does onboarding based on OTP phone verification and the DeviceConnect is initialized while onboarding to get an eligibility criteria of the user.
 This criteria will play an important role when user applies for loan.

 ### Loan dashboard
 Loan dashboard screen will have details of the active/ongoing loan for that user.
 This screen gives an overview about the loan journey.